Azure/azure-rest-api-specs/specification/devcenter/data-plane/readme.md

 directive:
   - suppress: HostParametersValidation
     reason: Requires URL format for endpoint params, which violates R2003 and causes problems with codegen
+  - suppress: OperationIdNounVerb
+    reason: DevBoxes and Environments are operations with multiple models.
 ```
 ### Tag: 2024-02-01